oferwald/transposh/readme.txt

 This version allows sorting of languages within the widget

 == Changelog ==
+= 2010/09/01 - 0.6.3 =
+ * Support for gettext files (.po/.mo) files - see http://trac.transposh.org/wiki/UsingGetText
+ * Support backend memory caching with xcache and eaccelarator in addition to apc
+ * Improved caching to save resources (43% on APC) better overall performance with negative caching that is actually working
+ * Tags from the tag cloud will now be translated with mass translate
+ * Fix for the sneaky "not a valid plugin header" issue
+ * Fix for MS translate tendency to add an extra space
-= 2010/08/09 - 0.6.2 =
+ * Fixed bug with list with flags css widget preventing the view of flags = 2010/08/09 - 0.6.2 =
  * Allow marking of complete posts in different languages (see FAQ)
  * Fixed typo in buddypress stream (thanks revonorway)